ryanzec/coding-standards/README.md

 var is_active = function is_active() {...};
 ```

-The exception to the rule is function constructors designed to be used with the new keyword, these functions MUST be pascal case.
+The exception to the rule is function constructors designed to be used with the new keyword, these functions must be pascal case.

 ```javascript
 //good